RogerParkinson/madura-perspectives/README.md

 The framework s easily customisable using Vaadin's facilities (CSS etc).
 The CSS definitions are, of course, shared across all of the sub-applications so you get a consistent look and feel.

-If you want to try this out quickly there is an [on line demo](http://demos-madura.rhcloud.com/madura-perspectives-manager/)
+If you want to try this out quickly there is an [on line demo](http://madurasoftware.com/?page_id=43), scroll down to the demos and pick *Madura Perspectives* Online.

 Build this using maven clean package.
 You will find the following sub projects: